A car left running, unlocked, and unattended. Puffers are quickly and easily stolen.

 Leaving your car running, unlocked, and unattended (puffing) makes it vulnerable to theft and is illegal in some Pennsylvania municipalities.
 The good news is puffer theft is easy to prevent!
 At the mini-mart, liquor store, or in your driveway — say no to puffing.

 Pennsylvania is home to too many puffers — cars left running, unlocked, and unattended.
 These vehicles are like gifts for thieves and it can take just a matter of seconds for that gift to drive away.
 That’s why we’re wrapping cars to look like gifts and driving them around Philadelphia, PA’s top hotspot for vehicle thefts.
-If you spot one of these vehicles, grab a photo and post it to our entry page, Facebook, or Twitter with #NoPuffers for your chance to win $50!
-A winner chosen every month!
+If you spot one of these vehicles, grab a photo and save it for our next #NoPuffers contest.
+Check back for details!

 Auto theft prevention is common sense, but not common practice.

 FOLLOW THESE SIMPLE TIPS to protect your vehicle and spare yourself the hassle and expense of having your car stolen.